stalker24rus/my_cv_blog_2/README.md

 ------------

 3. Install Git
 3.1.
-By default the some linux distrs have Git, if it  not then do command:
+By default the linux distrs have Git, if it not then do command:
 >```console
 > $ sudo apt install git
 >```